JMSLab/Template/docs/production.md

   *  Main statements made in paper about definitions of samples and variables are consistent with code.

   *  Checking every variable and sample definition can for some projects take a large amount of time.
 By default, this task should be limited to a single person-day of work.
-Unless specifically directed otherwise, you should focus on checking the definition of the main sample(s) in the paper and variables in the core specification(s), and either ignore or just spot-check robustness analyses, supplemental analyses in appendices, etc.
+Unless PI notes otherwise, you should focus on checking the definition of the main sample(s) in the paper and variables in the core specification(s), and either ignore or just spot-check robustness analyses, supplemental analyses in appendices, etc.

 #### Deliverables